Trying to choose between Shopify vs Shopify Plus?

 Shopify offers a detailed analytics dashboard where you can view stats like sales, top products, landing pages or referrers, returning customer rate, and more.
-You’ll be able to catch up to the minute info about your store.
+You can produce professional reports via this tool and you’ll be able to catch up to the minute info about your store.

 While this may be adequate for most businesses, Shopify Plus works with leading analytics companies to keep you abreast of the latest trends on your store.

-13. Higher prices (that vary based on sales)
+13. Shopify Plus pricing – higher prices (that vary based on sales)

-Ok, this one isn’t really a new feature, but it is an importance difference between Shopify vs Shopify Plus.
+Ok, this one isn’t really a new feature, but it is an important difference between Shopify vs Shopify Plus.

-The core Shopify service has flat plans regardless of your sales numbers:
+The core Shopify service has flat pricing plans regardless of your sales numbers: